sanjuthomas/kafka-connect-gcp-bigtable/README.md

 | families:  	| - data	 <br/> - metadata | Array | Column families in the Bigtable table.
 This configuration will be used by the transformer. |
 | familyQualifiers: | - data:	 <br> &nbsp;- exchange <br> &nbsp;- symbol <br> &nbsp;- name <br> &nbsp;- sector	 <br/> - metadata:	 <br> &nbsp;- event_time <br> &nbsp;- create_time <br> &nbsp;- processing_time <br> &nbsp;- topic| Array | Column family to columns mapping. |

+### Constraints

+The current configuration system supports streaming messages from a given topic to a given table.
+You can subscribe any number of topics, but a topic can be pointed to one and only table.
+Say for example, if you subscribed to topic named demo-topic, you should have yml file named demo-topic.yml.
+That yml file contains all the configuration requires to transform and write data into Bigtable.

+As of today, we have transformer support for JSON Messages.
+I'm planning to add the Avro Messages transformer in the next version.

 ## How to deploy the connector?